-- HPT = 1 attorney + 1 health professional specific to the subject of the complaint + 1 lay person - Attorney selects from panel of appointed health professionals and lay persons - \$ Health professionals and lay persons compensated at \$225 if the time taken is < 4 hours and \$450 if the time taken is > 4 hours per day - \$ Attorney is compensated as full time employee or contracted to adjudicate complaints for all professions
+- Attorney selects from panel of appointed health professionals and lay persons - Health professionals and lay persons compensated at \$225 if the time taken is < 4 hours and \$450 if the time taken is > 4 hours per day - Attorney is compensated as full time employee or contracted to adjudicate complaints for all professions

-6. AppealTo Supreme Court within 28 days of receipt of decision
+Disciplinary Action Dismissal 5.
+Decision 6.
+Appeal To Supreme Court within 28 days of receipt of decision